's-Hertogenbosch: Education

 's-Hertogenbosch has multiple vocational universities called Hogeschool in Dutch.
 The HAS Hogeschool of about 3,500 students is focused on agricultural and food technology.
 Avans Hogeschool is located in 's-Hertogenbosch and two nearby cities.
 The AKV St. Joost is an art academy that is now part of Avans and dates back to 1812.
 Fontys Hogeschool also offers some education in the city.
 The Jheronimus Academy of Data Science (JADS), located at the Mariënburg Campus in the center of 's-Hertogenbosch, and provides a number of data science programs at graduate (MSc) and post-graduate level (PhD).
 It is a department of the Eindhoven University of Technology and Tilburg University.

 In secondary education the City Gymnasium is a gymnasium (school) that originated from the Latin school of the city.
 It is comparable to a grammar school and can trace its origin back 1274.
 The same type of education and all other types of secondary education are offered by a number of large institutes.

 Religion

 Roman Catholicism is the dominant religion in 's-Hertogenbosch, with somewhat more than 40% of the population counting themselves as belonging to it.
 Even so, attendance at mass is significantly lower than 40%.
-Therefore, the only big church in the city center still in use by the Catholic church is St. John's Cathedral.
-Smaller churches in use by the Roman Catholic church are: St. Anne's Church in Hintham, St. Anne's in Deuteren, St. Lambert's in Rosmalen etc.
+Three churches in the city center are still in use by the Catholic church: Saint John's Cathedral, Saint Catherine and the Monastery Church of the Franciscans nearby the railway station.
+Smaller churches in use by the Roman Catholic church are: Saint Anne's Church in Hintham, Saint Landoline Church in Empel, Saint Willibrord Church in Maaspoort, Saint Lambert Church (Rosmalen), etc.

 The Protestant religion has seen its share of believers in the city fall from 20% to about 4%.
 It is based in the Great Church.
 The Eastern Orthodox Church is a new church in town.
-It is based on St. Catherine's Church.
+It is based at Saint Catherine's Church where Catholic worship services have been held again since 2021.

 The Arrahma Mosque has been built by the Moroccan community.
 The Turkish community has the Orhan Gazi Mosque.